Back to Blog

 One of the most common questions from developers evaluating Queryra: "How does it replace WordPress search without breaking my theme or other plugins?"

-This article is a technical deep dive for developers, agency teams, and anyone curious about how an external AI service integrates cleanly with WordPress's search infrastructure.
+This article is a technical walkthrough for developers, agency teams, and anyone curious about how an external AI service integrates cleanly with WordPress's search infrastructure.
+The code samples below are illustrative — simplified for clarity, not copy-paste from the plugin.

 The WordPress Hook System for Search